republik/plattform/src/development/typescript.docs.md

 const ArrowUp: React.FC<ArrowProps> = ({ size, fill, ...props }) => ...
 ```

 We would rather not type the `...props`.
 However, we very much want types for `size` and `fill`.
 The [Record object](https://www.typescriptlang.org/docs/handbook/utility-types.html#recordkeys-type) serves us perfectly for this.

-Admittedly, this isn't very useful in terms of type safety, but some type safety is always better than no type safety.
+Admittedly, this isn't very useful in terms of type safety, but some type safety is better than no type safety.